-If you’re looking to hire someone to do the excavation job, ensure you have measurements and photos of the site, the type of ground material and estimated time frame ready for the excavator hire company.
+If you’re looking to hire someone to complete your excavation job, ensure you have measurements and photos of the site, the type of ground material and estimated time frame ready for the excavator hire company.
 These things will greatly help the hiring company decide what excavator you need and how long it will take them to complete the job across Australia.

 If your job doesn't fit these generalisations, it’s best to call us on 1300 691 912 or an excavator hire company to discuss the job requirements.
 Often challenging excavator hire jobs will need to be planned, with extra time and services allocated to ensure the excavation job will be finished on time and on budget.

-Need an excavator today?
-Use our quotes tool to have the suppliers come to you.
+If you need an excavator today?
+Use the iSeekplant get a quote tool to have suppliers contact you.